 The Best Vegetarian Restaurants in Portland

 Portland nurtures a strong counter-culture community, and is world famous for its eco-warrior status.
 Perhaps that’s why it’s gained a reputation as a vegan and vegetarian mecca.
+And here at Provenance we love our vegetarian food.
 If you’re looking for somewhere to eat on meatless Monday, look no further than one of these Rose City favorites.

 This Israeli-inspired vegan restaurant builds much of its seasonal menu around hummus, labneh, carrots and eggplant.
 If you go with friends, order a few hummus plates to share—we recommend trying the shawarma and hatch green chile varieties.
 On a warm summer’s day, add a jaffa salad with carrot lox, mixed greens, walnut, and cashew zhoug dressing.
 Aviv: 1125 SE Division St.; 503-206-6280